QianqianZhou1214/PocketSend/README.md

 ## Features

-File Upload and Storage: Upload and securely store files in a PostgreSQL database.
+File Upload and Storage: Upload and securely store files in a MySQL database.

 Cross-Platform Access: Access the application from any device using a browser.